Sircjarr/RandomSample/README.md

 # RandomSample
-This is a simple program that produces a text file displaying a chosen random number of trees given a vineyard with any number of rows and columns.
-This program was used for entomology experiments.
+Simple program that outputs random points within a predefined grid.
+This program was used for an entomology experiment that examined leafhoppers in a vineyard.

 Sample output can be viewed in out.txt.